MyThemeShop Review – A Superb Value WordPress Theme Club!

 Rather than only concentrating on paid members, MyThemeShop offers great support to free users as well, believing that the support a person receives for a product shouldn’t depend on whether they paid or not.

-Overall, MyThemeShop is almost certainly one of the best WordPress clubs around — it offers an impressive range of themes that are renowned for their quality at an affordable price.
-Throw in an excellent, versatile selection of plugins and ongoing support, and it isn’t hard to see why more than 300,000 customers have taken the plunge and become MyThemeShop customers.
+Overall, MyThemeShop is almost certainly one of the best WordPress clubs around — it offers an impressive range of themes at an affordable price.
+Throw in an excellent, versatile selection of plugins and ongoing support, and it isn’t hard to see why more than 600,000 customers have taken the plunge and become MyThemeShop customers.

 You may be wondering whether you should buy themes on an individual basis, or as a job lot as part of the ‘club’ subscription.
 Of course, that depends.